-Based on Table 7, it can be seen that the results of the one-way ANOVA test on collaboration skills obtained a sig.
-A value of 0.000 <0.05, so H0 is rejected, which means there is a difference in collaboration skills between students in the large media group and students in the small media group.
-The grouping (large or small) can impact student collaboration outcomes.
+Based on Table 8, it can be seen that the results of the one-way ANOVA test on collaboration skills obtained a sig.
+A value of 0.000 < 0.05, so H0 is rejected, which means there is a difference in collaboration skills between students in the large media group and students in the small media group.
+This shows that grouping (large or small) can impact student collaboration outcomes.
 Both classes, A1B1 and A1B2, use 3D learning media, and collaboration skills are significantly different.
 These differences are primarily due to varying group sizes.nClass A1B1 has 8-10 students per group.
 Although the collaboration skills in this class are considered good, the large group size can decrease individual student engagement in activities.
 With so many members, students may feel less confident in actively contributing, which can reduce collaborative dynamics.

-In contrast, class A1B2 consists of 4-6 students per group.
+In contrast, class A_1B_2 consists of 4-6 students per group.
 This smaller group size encourages students to participate more actively in group activities.
-With a limited number of members, each student has a more incredible opportunity to contribute and interact, making learning media more effective in improving collaboration skills in class A1B2.
-A Duncan test was conducted to understand these differences better, as described in Table 9.
-This test aims to provide additional insights into the relationship between group size and collaboration outcomes, helping to identify how variations in group structure can influence collaboration skills.
+With a limited number of members, each student has a more incredible opportunity to contribute and interact, making learning media more effective.
+This contributes to the improvement of collaboration skills in class A_1B_2 .
+A Duncan test was conducted to gain a deeper understanding of these differences, as described in Table 9.
+This test aims to provide additional insights into the relationship between group size and collaboration outcomes, helping to identify how variations in group structure can influence students' collaboration skills.